FelipeGuerra5/logseq/pages/DommScrolling.md

 		- Impulse Control
 		- Takes a abstract goal and break down in pieces to make it achievable.
 	- When using screens the planning portion of the frontal lobe starts to rust, screens DO NOT demand planning
-	- Apps in general take the need of thinking out of the equation,
+	- Screens/Apps in general take the need of thinking out of the equation,
 - # Question
 	- How do I reconcile the fact that I need to use the #YouTube as a tools but cannot be addicted to it?
 	-